ADU For Sale

 A small but liveable space, also known as an accessory dwelling unit (ADU), even one where the closet is well stocked, is so much better than a ramshackle shed or tired old garage.

-ADU Home Decor Made Easy
+ADU and Tiny Home Decor Made Easy

-Think pieces that can serve multi purpose – a table that can function both as a desk and a dining table, a deep sofa that can double as a guest bed, or an ottoman that can be both a coffee table and bonus seats when guests are over.
+When you thinking about tiny home decor, look for pieces that can serve multi purpose – a table that can function both as a desk and a dining table, a deep sofa that can double as a guest bed, or an ottoman that can be both a coffee table and bonus seats when guests are over.

 Built-ins, storage nooks, and furniture tailored to your exact needs can utilize every available sliver of space.